 Sec.
 11.200 Electronic signature components and controls

 Electronic signatures that are not based upon biometrics shall:

 Employ at least two distinct identification components such as an identification code and password.

 When an individual executes a series of signings during a single, continuous period of controlled system access, the first signing shall be executed using all electronic signature components; subsequent signings shall be executed using at least one electronic signature component that is only executable by, and designed to be used only by, the individual.

 When an individual executes one or more signings not performed during a single, continuous period of controlled system access, each signing shall be executed using all of the electronic signature components.

 Be used only by their genuine owners;

 Be administered and executed to ensure that attempted use of an individual’s electronic signature by anyone other than its genuine owner requires collaboration of two or more individuals.

 Electronic signatures based upon biometrics shall be designed to ensure that they cannot be used by anyone other than their genuine owners.

-- Labstep implementation: The first check whether a signature is executed by the authorized individual is provided by the system-login, which is unique for each individual user of Labstep.
+Labstep implementation: The first check whether a signature is executed by the authorized individual is provided by the system-login, which is unique for each individual user of Labstep.
 The second check is at the point of signing and is implemented using the Time-based One-time Password Algorithm linked to a specific device held by the user.
 (Note: Organizations must enable the Two-Factor Authnetication feature to enforce this second check).